 Why isn’t your current supervisor writing your rec?
 Why did your grades dip during the first semester of your senior year?
-Why is there a six-month gap on your resume?
+Why is there a eight-month gap on your resume?
 What are your responsibilities while working for a family business after having left a prestigious investment bank and why did you make the change?
 Answering any of those questions (but not all) could be the topic of your optional essay.
-And of course an infinite number of similar subjects could be worthwhile discussing in the optional essay.
+And of course an infinite number of similar subjects could merit discussion in the optional essay.

-If you would like help with your Yale SOM MBA application, please consider Accepted.com’s MBA essay editing and admissions consulting or a Yale SOM Comprehensive Package, which includes essay editing, interview coaching, consultation, and a resume edit for the Yale SOM MBA application.
-All are 15% off, but only through July 31, 2009.
+If you would like help with your Yale SOM MBA application, please consider Accepted.com’s MBA essay editing and admissions consulting or a Yale SOM School Package, which includes essay editing, interview coaching, consultation, and a resume edit for the Yale SOM MBA application.

 Last updated on